Understanding the different types of student loans

-The Department of Education says federal loans tend to be less expensive, which could make paying off student loans easier.
-And federal loans also offer benefits like flexible repayment plans to help manage debt.
+The Department of Education says federal student loans tend to be less expensive because of lower interest rates, which could make paying off student loans easier.
+Federal student loans also offer benefits, like flexible repayment plans, to help manage debt.

-In fact, before you can get funds for a private student loan, you’ll be required to fill out a form to confirm you know all your options.
+With private student loans, you’ll be required to fill out a form to confirm you know all your options.
 The form encourages borrowers to “pursue the availability of free or lower-cost financial aid.”
 Your school’s financial aid office or your lender should be able to provide more details.

-The application process for student loans depends on where you’re applying for aid.
+The application process for student loans depends on where you’re applying for financial aid.

-If you end up needing a private loan, it might be a good idea to compare rates and terms.
-Check with individual lenders to learn more about how to apply.
+If you end up needing a private loan, it might be a good idea to compare rates and terms and to check with individual lenders to learn more about how to apply.

 To apply for a federal student loan, you’ll need to complete a Free Application for Federal Student Aid (FAFSA®).
 There’s a federal deadline for submitting your FAFSA, which is usually June 30.

 FAFSA forms are also used to determine whether you’re eligible for other grants and scholarships.
-State agencies and colleges may use FAFSA too—and they may have their own deadlines to qualify for other student aid.
-Bottom line is that the earlier you can submit your form, the better.
+State agencies and colleges may use FAFSA too—and may have their own deadlines to qualify for other student aid.
+The bottom line is that the earlier you can submit your form, the better.